reixyz22/home/README.md

 React Server Components
  to combine text with generative UI as output of the LLM.

+## Project Report

+I had the decision of either manually defining an assistant, or using an assistant id through https://platform.openai.com/assistants/
+I choose to manually define Mr.Penguin, an assistant that talks with 'noot noot', so the user can be certain that they are interacting with an assistant at a glance, rather than the ordinary non-custom / Assistant based GPT.
+This has the impact of making the code more open sourced and modular, with the downside of losing the in browser ui for assistants.

+Split main driving file, 'actions.tsx' orginally over 589 lines, into two more streamlined files;
+'actions.tsx', now 160 lines and 'model.ts' and now 91 lines.
+This allowed for more readable code and reduction of uneeded stock related features. model.ts is the file responsible for implenting the OpenAi Asisstants API.
+This also allows model.ts to use it's own set of imports and thusly the beta version of openai, which requires HTTP header: 'OpenAI-Beta: assistants=v2'; but which is not included in the namespace of the starter repo's A.I SDK.

+I wanted to add tests with Jest, but was not able to get to this step; model.ts does however contain some helpful tests which are commented out.

 ## Login and add your API keys to KV Database Instance to use the app!